-If the Group Contract terminates the Plan's benefits, to the extent they were provided under it, will also terminate unless the Employer modifies the Plan to provide those benefits from another source.
+If the Group Contract terminates the Plan's benefits, to the extent they were provided under it, will also terminate unless the Plan Administrator modifies the Plan to provide those benefits from another source.

-The BCBSGA Contract will terminate at the end of the grace period for an unpaid Premium, at any earlier date requested by the Employer, or (at BCBSGA's Option) when the number of covered Employees falls below any minimums in the Group Contract.
-In the case of the Group's Contract's health care expenses coverage, the part if the Group Contract Providing those coverage will end if the benefits provided directly by the Employer end or are substantially changed.
+The BCBSGA Contract will terminate at the end of the grace period for an unpaid Premium, at any earlier date requested by the Plan Administrator, or (at BCBSGA's Option) when the number of covered Employees falls below any minimums in the Group Contract.
+In the case of the Group's Contract's health care expenses coverage, the part of the Group Contract providing that coverage will end if the benefits provided directly by the Employer end or are substantially changed.